 Ulcers and gangrene from injecting cocaine

 High blood pressure leading to a stroke

 Mixing cocaine use with drinking alcohol is extremely common and can be fatal.
-When mixed, they form cocaethylene, a highly toxic substance in its own right, while at the same time masking the levels of intoxication leading the user to believe they can use even more cocaine and alcohol.
+Cocaine users often drink or use other drugs to manage the distressing come downs after a binge.
+So, there’s a high risk then to develop a dual dependency.
+When mixed, alcohol and cocaine form cocaethylene, a highly toxic substance in its own right, while at the same time masking the levels of intoxication leading the user to believe they can use even more cocaine and alcohol.
 The repeated chasing of the cocaine ‘high’ can lead quickly from occasional ‘social’ using to full-fledged bingeing and addiction.

 The lack of tangible physical withdrawal symptoms may often lead users to believe they do not have a problem.
 Nonetheless, the psychological dependence on cocaine in any form can be extremely debilitating.
 If a user is unable to stop and remain sober, residential treatment for addiction and the associated psychological disorders may be desirable.

 In addition to the physical and psychological problems, there are usually financial and relationship or familial problems too.
 The lengths someone may go to, to hide or deny a problem with cocaine are extreme in many cases.
 Theft, fraud and mounting credit card debt can all be synonymous with cocaine use spiralling out of control.